Russian National Music Award: History

 The first award ceremony, in 2015, took place in the Crocus City Hall, since then, the ceremony has been held in the State Kremlin Palace.

-The ceremonies have been accompanied by live performances of renowned Russian, such as Polina Gagarina, Philipp Kirkorov, Nikolay Baskov, Dima Bilan, Sergey Lazarev, and Leonid Agutin, and international artists, including Christina Aguilera, Alekseev, Svetlana Loboda, Ani Lorak and Dimash Kudaibergen.
+The ceremonies have been accompanied by live performances of renowned Russian, such as Polina Gagarina, Philipp Kirkorov, Nikolay Baskov, Dima Bilan, Sergey Lazarev, and Leonid Agutin, international artists, including Christina Aguilera, and Russian-speaking artists like Alekseev, Svetlana Loboda, Ani Lorak and Dimash Kudaibergen.

 The award ceremonies were hosted by Vera Brezhneva and Aleksandr Revva in 2015, Igor Vernik and Olga Shelest(ru) in 2016, Glukoza and Andrey Razygraev in 2017, and by Andrey Malakhov in 2018 and 2019.

 Voting procedure

 The winners of the RNMAs are chosen by an expert jury, namely by the more than 150 members of the Academy of Russian Music, called "Academicians".

 In the first round of the evaluation process, nominees are suggested by production centers, record labels and other professionals of the Russian music scene; but artists also have the possibility to apply themselves.
 Approximately a month before the award ceremony, the suggested nominees are announced at the Russian National Music Award Gala Dinner.
 With the gala dinner, the expert voting of the Academicians is officially launched.
 Then, in an anonymous online voting, each Academy member can cast one vote in each category.
 At the end of November the voting traditionally closes, and in early December the top nominees who received the most Academician votes within each category are presented as "finalists" to the media.
 Then, the winners of the expert voting are revealed at the Russian National Music Award Ceremony.

 The voting process is controlled by the British international audit and consulting company Ernst & Young that keeps the voting results a secret, even to the Academy and the event organisers themselves, until the winners are announced at the award ceremony.

 The winners receive a diploma and a gold statuette called "Prima".